Mohamad Kdouh (footballer, born 1993): Return to Lebanon

 Kdouh returned to Lebanon mid-2016–17 season, signing for Safa.
 He moved to Shabab Arabi on 6 June 2017, before joining Bekaa in 2018.
 In 2019, Kdouh moved to Shabab Bourj, then to Lebanese Second Division side Racing Beirut ahead of the 2020–21 season.
 He scored 15 goals, and was the season top goalscorer.

-India and the Maldives
+India, the Maldives and Nepal

 On 15 August 2021, Kdouh moved to I-League side NEROCA.
 He made his debut on 27 December, in a 3–2 win against Sreenidi Deccan.
 Kdouh scored his first goal on 7 March 2022, helping his side beat TRAU 2–0 in the Imphal derby.

 Following the expiration of his contract with NEROCA in April 2022, Kdouh joined Victory in the Maldivian Second Division on 16 July 2022 for one month; he scored a bicycle kick on his debut the same day, to help his side win against BG Sports.

 In August 2022, Kdouh moved back to India, signing with I-League 2nd Division side Bengaluru United.
+He played two games for Himalayan Sherpa Club in the Martyr's Memorial A-Division League between March and April 2023.

+Return to Racing Beirut

+On 19 June 2023, Kdouh moved back to Lebanon, returning to newly-promoted Lebanese Premier League side Racing Beirut.
+On 7 July 2023, Kdouh scored a hat-trick against Ansar in a 4–3 win in the 2023 Lebanese Federation Cup.